khrrison/karstens-main/content/pages/index.md

       type: TitleBlock
     subtitle: Microbiome Bioinformatics
     text: >
-      The Karstens Lab is an interdisciplinary group at Oregon Health & Science University in the Department of Medical Informatics, Division of Bioinformatics and Computational Biomedicine.
+      The Karstens Lab is an interdisciplinary group at  [Oregon Health & Science University](www.ohsu.edu) in the Department of Medical Informatics, Division of Bioinformatics and Computational Biomedicine.
 We study the human microbiome and its relationship to health and disease using high-throughput sequencing and analytical chemistry approaches.
 We specialize in the urinary microbiome and other low microbial biomass niches, but also have projects involving the gut microbiome.
     media:
-      url: /images/main-hero.svg
+      url: /images/user-full-2.jpg
-      altText: Unblock your team boost your time to production preview
+      altText: karsten lab
       elementId: ''
       type: ImageBlock
     elementId: ''